-Elizabeth leads Global Counsel’s work on climate and sustainability.
+Elizabeth is an adviser in Global Counsel's climate and sustainability team.
 She has more than a decade of experience advising corporates, investors, governments and NGOs on areas including climate finance, ESG screening and reporting, green building, sustainable transport, waste and resource management, and agriculture, forestry and food supply chains.

-She has served as an advisor to the United Nations Committee on World Food Security and to the Food and Agriculture Organization of the United Nations.
-Prior to joining the UN system, Elizabeth held a range of roles working in private consulting, development finance, and environmental advocacy throughout Latin America, Africa, and Asia focused on climate change and sustainability.
+Prior to this, she has served as an adviser to the United Nations Committee on World Food Security and to the Food and Agriculture Organization of the United Nations.
+She has also held a range of roles working in private consulting, development finance, and environmental advocacy throughout Latin America, Africa, and Asia focused on climate change and sustainability.

-At Global Counsel, Elizabeth leads teams advising corporates, investors, foundations, and small businesses on navigating climate and sustainability policy, assisting clients with understanding both the risks and opportunities.
+At Global Counsel, Elizabeth advises corporates, investors, foundations, and small businesses on navigating climate and sustainability policy, assisting clients with understanding both the risks and opportunities.

 Recent examples of her work include: